labgem/PPanGGOLiN/docs/user/practicalInformation.md

 Most of PPanGGOLiN's commands should be run with as many CPUs as you can give them by using the --cpu option as PPanGGOLiN's speed increases relatively well with the number of CPUs.
 While the 'smallest' pangenomes (up to a few hundred genomes) can be easily analyzed on a normal desktop computer, the biggest ones will require a good amount of RAM.
-For example, 40 strains of *E. coli* were analyzed in 3 minutes using 1.2Go of RAM using 16 threads.
-1000 strains were analyzed in 45 minutes with 14 Go of RAM using 16 threads, and as of writing those lines (October 2019), 20 656 genomes was the biggest pangenome we did, and it required about a day and 120 Go of RAM.
+For example, 40 strains of *E. coli* were analyzed with 16 threads in 3 minutes using 1.2Go of RAM, 1000 strains were analyzed with 16 threads in 45 minutes using 14 Go of RAM, and as of writing (October 2019), the biggest pangenome we constructed used 20 656 genomes, and it required about a day and 120 Go of RAM.
 The following graphic can give you an idea of the time it takes for a pangenome analysis given the number of genomes in input.

 ```{image} ../_static/runtimes.png
 :align: center
 ```

 This data was collected using PPanGGOLiN v1.1.72.

 ## Usage and basic options